Stressor Domains and It’s Correlation with Stress among Medical Students during the Covid-19 Pandemic

 Introduction: Medical students are a vulnerable population to develop mental health problems particularly during Covid-19 pandemic.
 During the learning process, a lot of stressors may cause stress.

 Result: Among respondents, 48.7% were stressed.
 Stressor domains reported to caused high stress were academic, teaching and learning, and group activities.
-Stressor domains reported to caused moderate stress were interpersonal and intrapersonal, social, and drive & desire.
+Stressor domains reported to caused moderate stress were interpersonal and intrapersonal, social, and drive and desire.
 Overall, academic stressor was the most common finding.
 Stress was reported on 52.8% female and 40.2% male respondents.
 Stress was reported on 53.0% preclinical and 37.0% clinical students.
-There were positive and significant correlation between all stressor domains and stress (p <0.01, rs = 0.387 – 0.481).
+There were positive and significant correlation between all stressor domains and stress (p less than 0.01, rs = 0.387 – 0.481).

 Conclusion: All stressor domains were significantly correlated to stress in medical students.